apriltuesday/eva-opentargets/docs/manual-curation/step2-manual-curation.md

 * **SKIP** — trait is going to be skipped in this iteration, due to being too non-specific, or just having a low frequency
 * **UNSURE** — temporary status; traits to be discussed with reviewers/the team

-Note that IMPORT and NEW terms are processed in Step 4, for now you should ignore the `Add EFO disease` spreadsheet and simply mark the status appropriately.
+Note that IMPORT and NEW terms are processed in Step 4, for now you should ignore the `Add EFO disease` tab within the manual curation spreadsheet and simply mark the status appropriately.

 ### Comment field for curation review
 The "Comment" field can be used to enter arbitrary additional information which will be used by reviewers.
 Precede any text with initials e.g. "BK - example comment".
 Comments should be ordered chronologically in reverse: most recent ones at the top.